Irenezs/Notes/Untitled.md

 - 1
 	- 1
 		- $V_1$ Passes over part A, a thin metal filament.
-This leads to thermionic emission, meaning electrons gain enough kinetic energy to leave the wire.
+This leads to thermionic emission, meaning electrons gain enough kinetic energy to leave the wire. $V_1$ does not need to be a high voltage, only around 6V.
 These electrons are accelerated towards part B, an anode with a hole in the centre, so that the electrons will pass through the anode to the target.
-		- $V_2$ passes over the anode and the wire behind the electrons. $V_2$ is a large supply, measured in kV, meaning it generates an electric field
+		- $V_2$ passes over the anode and the wire behind the electrons. $V_2$ is a large supply, measured in kV, meaning it generates an electric field towards the filament, so electrons fly toward the anode.
+	- 2
+		- iN pAPER